ermi20/HTML-CSS-1/lesson1/README.md

 • Get set up on Github
 • Get set up on Trello
 • Make the template for your first website
+• Get your CV website hosted on Github!
 ```